UTulsa Symphony Orchestra

 Tulsa community, join the UTulsa Cappella Chamber Singers and Concert Chorale for the 2024 fall concert performance.

 Feeling the pressures of this semester?
-The Henneke Center, in conjunction with the Kendall College of Arts & Sciences, is proud to present Zen Professors: Finding Joy and Calm Amid […]
+The Henneke Center, in conjunction with the Kendall College of Arts & Sciences, is proud to present Zen Professors: Finding Joy and Calm Amid the Chaos.
+Join us with the author, UTulsa's own Dr. Nicole Bauer, for an insightful discussion on her new book "Resilience and Resistance Through Contemplative […]